CodeboxIDE/codebox-chrome/presentation/presentation.md

 Build your own features and functionnalities with Codebox's add-on system.

 Open Source
-The IDE is open source and avilable on GitHub.
+The IDE is open source and available on GitHub.